-Social media has been the game changer in almost everything that surrounds us.
+Social Media Channels has been the game changer in almost everything that surrounds us.
 With the birth of social platforms, custom targeting of prospective customers is easier than ever.
-One of the greatest innovations of technology is social media, not just in our ability to communicate but in our ability to market directly to those we want to reach.
+One of the greatest innovations of technology is Social Media Channels, not just in our ability to communicate but in our ability to market directly to those we want to reach.

 At my company, we are so specific with whom we target that we even identify our prospect by the books they are reading, the movies they are watching, and the industry experts they are a fan of.
 We guide our clients on how to significantly expand their reach to those that best match their customer profile.
 One of the best features social media marketing has for businesses today is its low barrier to entry.
 Gone are the days where a business is required to spend thousands of dollars on advertising to reach its prospect.
 You can now reach your audience spending as little as five dollars per week!